 Intimacy: 94% of the seats in our 987-seat theater are closer to the center of the stage than the front row at the Metropolitan Opera, so the audience is close to the action.

 Drama: This scale, combined with an emphasis on text – OTSL’s commitment to singing in the language of the audience with titles projected at the sides of the stage – help make beautiful music into powerful theater.

 Bringing the music world to St. Louis: Each season, Opera Theatre’s audience includes visitors from as many as 45 states and 12 foreign countries, with critics from the Wall Street Journal, Chicago Tribune, The Dallas Morning News, Opera News, London’s Financial Times, London’s Opera magazine, and more.

-Financial Stability: Because our theater is so small we earn only 27% of our budget at the box office, but even with an unconventional repertory, OTSL has never accumulated a deficit in 37 years.
+Financial Stability: Because our theater is so small we earn only 27% of our budget at the box office, but even with an unconventional repertory, OTSL has never accumulated a deficit since its founding in 1976.
 The Sally S. Levy Opera Center, OTSL’s rehearsal and office space, was completed in 2006 without debt.

-Affordable Performances: Tickets cost as little as $25, and the whole audience is welcome to join the artists in the popular, summery tent on the lawn after performances in a relaxed atmosphere that is essential to the style of the company.
+Affordable Performances: Tickets cost as little as $25, and the whole audience is welcome to join the artists after the performance every evening for cocktails under the stars.